Austin-iPhone-Developer-Group/custom-siri-intents/README.md

-Hacky implementation of custom Siri intents to demo them for the November 2018 iPhone developer group meeting.
+Fork from a simple demo of custom Siri intents.
+Ask Siri to change the app background color.